tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 3. Start coding or create your Markdown files.

 ### 14. Install your package and keep them updated

 1. In the left PyCharm frame, click on Terminal icon.
 2. Install packages via `pip install <package_name>`.
 3. Validate and later update your packes under Python Package in the left frame.
-4. Tips: Add to Git and check in these project file to help others install your project's needed packages:
+4. Tips: Add to Git and check in these project file to help others install your project's necessary packages:
    * pyproject.toml
    * uv.lock

 ### 15. Start coding!

 Remember this:

 * Never directly commit/push anything to the primary branches `main` and `develop`, always use Pull Request with ticket branch and code review.
 * Always create your ticket branch on GitHub from `develop`.
 Fetch it to PyCharm with Git/Update project...
 * Documentation is a must!
    * Code comments and Docstrings-describing your code.
    * README.md: How to get the code to run.
    * Git wiki: Broader explanation about your code in the repo.
    * Project wiki: Needed if you have multi-repo project.
 * If develop branch is way ahead of your ticket branch, rebase your ticket branch with develop as source.
 * Always commit when you have working code!
 "I'm just going to..." is a terrible idea.